How Can We Help?

 support women with a variety of sexual and reproductive health topics including safer sex, PrEP/PEP education, and opioid overdose prevention.

 - LEZ KEEP IT REAL Group – Evolving into our existence is a mutual aid group for women of color to talk about their life experiences, fears, sexuality, challenges, and abuse, among other topics.
-The meetings are held the second Tuesday of each month.
+The meetings are held the second and fourth Thursday each month.
 The group is open to lesbian/bisexual/queer/questioning Women (adults).

 Frequently Asked Questions